 The main idea of this solution is as below:

 - Each SMF serving the same 5G VN group reports/registers its identifier and the 5G VN group identifier to the Group Session Management Function.
 Thus, the Group Session Management Function has the knowledge of all the SMF serving the 5G VN group.
 The Group Session Management Function may also receive the N19 tunnel information and UE address information from the SMF and can provide the information to other SMFs in the 5G VN group when the N19 tunnel is established.
+The correspondence of SMF supporting 5G VN group can also be configured by a network administrator to GSMF.

 - Each SMF can be aware of other SMFs via the Group Session Management Function as following: